 “Hebron is a microcosm of the Holy Land issue overall.
 There are just different narratives of the same holy place – Jewish and Palestinian narrative of the Holy Land being the biggest riddle in the entire world.”

-That’s what Eliyahu, our Jewish tour guide, said as we travelled to Hebron – the most heavily contested area of the West Bank in Palestine, also refferred to as the Palestinian Territories.
+That’s what Eliyahu, our Jewish tour guide, said as we travelled to Hebron – the most heavily contested area of the West Bank in Palestine, also referred to as the Palestinian Territories.

 It was an absolute given that I would be visiting the West Bank during my travels in Israel.
 Personally, it was a priority for me when travelling here, to understand what is going on outside of the particular bias reporting of our own country’s media and away from the strong perspectives of our peers, which can easily sway us.

-- 7 Book a Tour to Hebron and the West Bank
+- Book a Tour to Hebron and the West Bank / Palestinian Territories

 Why Visit Hebron in the West Bank?